China hackers target rights groups, say Canadian researchers

 In July, Canada accused China-based operatives of hacking into a government computer network, an accusation China has denied

-The Citizen Lab report analyzed the computer networks of 10 civil society groups over four years; eight specific to China and two global human rights groups.
+The Citizen Lab report analysed the computer networks of 10 civil society groups over four years; eight specific to China and two global human rights groups.

 It said there was evidence a Tibetan group was targeted and a rights group compromised by hackers from Chinese People's Liberation Army (PLA) Unit 61398.
 The military unit was first identified by U.S. cyber security company Mandiant.